 - Flood insurance: Flood damage is not covered by standard homeowners policies.
 Knowing how expensive floods can be and how high-risk many areas of West Virginia are, considering a flood insurance policy might be a good idea.

 Working with a licensed West Virginia insurance agent might be helpful.
-An agent can listen to your specific situation and help you choose coverages that are right for you, your area and your budget.
+An agent can listen to your specific situation and help you choose coverage that is right for you, your area and your budget.

 Frequently asked questions